xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_vendor_experience/index.md

 Find out how a vendor without the "Trusted vendor" status can:

    * Submit their new products for approval by the storefron operator/store administrator.
-See {% link "Getting new products approved for publishing" ref_4NXPSgua %}
+See {% link "Getting New Products Approved for Publishing" ref_4NXPSgua %}

    * Find out the publication status of a product.
-See {% link "Finding out the publication status of a product" ref_34yMnzpr %}
+See {% link "Finding out the Publication Status of a Product" ref_34yMnzpr %}